codery12321/ECE270/lab12/README.md

   ssdec s2(.in(s[11:8]),  .out(ss2[6:0]), .enable(1));
   ssdec s3(.in(s[15:12]), .out(ss3[6:0]), .enable(1));
 ```
 You should see the result 2345 on the seven-segment displays.
 If you change the inputs to 16'h9876 and 16'h3333, the output should show 3209, and the red LED will be illuminated to indicate carry-out.
-Be sure to try cases with the ci input port set to 1.  <br />
+Be sure to try cases with the ci input port set to 1.

 Test it thoroughly to make sure it always indicates the decimal sum.
-Include this module in the text box at the bottom of the page.  <br />
+Include this module in the text box at the bottom of the page.

 ## Step 9: A nine's-complement circuit [5 points]
 Construct a BCD nine's-complement circuit.
 This is a simple combinational module that accepts a four-bit BCD digit, x, and outputs the digit the value 9-x.
 You can implement it as a case statement.
 This module should be named bcd9comp1.
-It has one four-bit input in and one four-bit output out.  <br />
+It has one four-bit input in and one four-bit output out.

-You can instantiate and test this module with the following: <br />
+You can instantiate and test this module with the following:
 ```
   logic [3:0] out;
   bcd9comp1 cmp1(.in(pb[3:0]), .out(out));
   ssdec s0(.in(pb[3:0]), .out(ss0[6:0]), .enable(1));
   ssdec s1(.in(out),     .out(ss1[6:0]), .enable(1));
 ```
 pb[3:0] accept a four-bit BCD digit that will be displayed on ss0.
 The nine's complement should be displayed on ss1.
 The sum of the digits displayed on ss0 and ss1 should always be 9.
-It does not matter what is displayed if the input value is greater than 9 (larger than a BCD number).  <br />
+It does not matter what is displayed if the input value is greater than 9 (larger than a BCD number).

-Test it thoroughly, and include this module in the text box at the bottom of the page.  <br />
+Test it thoroughly, and include this module in the text box at the bottom of the page.

 ## Step 10: A four-digit ten's-complement adder/subtracter [10 points]
 Construct an four-digit BCD ten's-complement adder/subtracter module.
 This is analogous to how you created the 4-bit binary adder/subtracter.
 With that module, you computed the one's-complement of the second operand to the adder and then added one to it by setting the carry-in of the adder.
-This was effectively equivalent to adding the two's-complement inverse to perform a subtraction.  <br />
+This was effectively equivalent to adding the two's-complement inverse to perform a subtraction.

 In this case, you're going to compute the nine's-complement of each BCD digit (using the bcd9comp1 module you just made), and selectively use that as the input to a four-digit BCD adder (bcdadd4) that you constructed earlier.
-When you carry one into the bcdadd4, you effectively add the ten's-complement inverse to perform a subtraction.  <br />
+When you carry one into the bcdadd4, you effectively add the ten's-complement inverse to perform a subtraction.

 Of course, the result will be a ten's-complement negative number, which will look very strange.
-We'll do a better job of displaying that in the lab. <br />
+We'll do a better job of displaying that in the lab.
 This module should be named bcdaddsub4.
 It has two 16-bit inputs a and b.
 It has another one-bit input named op that indicates (0) addition of A+B or (1) subtraction of A-B. It has a 16-bit output named s (sum).
-There's no need to have a carry-out for this module.  <br />
+There's no need to have a carry-out for this module.

 Once again, it's difficult to test this by pressing buttons.
-Instead, you can repeatedly instantiate and test this module with static operands: <br />
+Instead, you can repeatedly instantiate and test this module with static operands:
 ```
   logic [15:0] s;
   bcdaddsub4 bas4(.a(16'h0000), .b(16'h0001), .op(1), .s(s));